Canon 1Ds vs T5

 Studio photographers will appreciate that the Canon 1Ds (unlike the T5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the T5 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the T5 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds and T5 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Canon T5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds or the Canon T5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.